qwe321qwe321qwe321/Unity-DiscordWebhook/README.md

 # Unity-DiscordWebhook

-Unity-DiscordWebhook is a tool that allows you to easily send messages and files to Discord channels using webhooks.
+Unity-DiscordWebhook is a library that allows you to easily send messages and files to Discord channels using webhooks.
 It provides a simple API for sending text messages, capturing and attaching screenshots, and even compressing and attaching log files for bug reports.

 ## Setup
 ### Requirement